dpx-infinity/pages-site/devourer/overview.md

 It should be obvious that writing parameters annotated with `@Peek` annotation for the same stack several times in a row is pointless, since they all will have the same value.
-On the other hand, several `@Pop`-annotated parameters is perfectly OK.
+On the other hand, having several `@Pop`-annotated parameters is perfectly OK.

 Example
 -------